rjbetancourtc/agri-social-nav-vineyard/matlab/scripts/README.md

     </tr>
     <tr>
       <td><strong>Identify</strong></td>
-      <td>In automatic mode, decodes method and scenario from Unity packet fields 9 and 10.
-Assigns the next unused RunID using the local master log and telemetry filenames.</td>
+      <td>Decodes method and scenario from Unity packet fields 9 and 10.
+Assigns the next RunID using the local master log and telemetry filenames.</td>
     </tr>
     <tr>
       <td><strong>Track</strong></td>
-      <td>Uses Unity mission statuses to delimit the A → B → A run and retains the samples within that mission window.</td>
+      <td>Uses Unity mission statuses to delimit the A → B → A run and retain the samples within its mission window.</td>
     </tr>
     <tr>
       <td><strong>Measure</strong></td>